luxonis/depthai-docs-website/source/index.rst

-..
-Luxonis Docs documentation master file, created by sphinx-quickstart on Tue Nov  3 14:34:56 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 DepthAI's documentation
 =======================

 .. note::

    New to DepthAI?
 Start :ref:`here <First steps with DepthAI>`!

-*Learn about DepthAI ecosystem, available devices, calibration instructions, and more*

 DepthAI is the embedded :ref:`spatial <spatialai>` AI platform built around `Myriad X <https://www.intel.com/content/www/us/en/products/details/processors/movidius-vpu/movidius-myriad-x.html>`__
 - a complete ecosystem of custom `hardware <https://docs.luxonis.com/projects/hardware/en/latest/>`__, firmware, `software <https://docs.luxonis.com/projects/api/en/latest/>`__,